Malcolm Scerri-Ferrante

 INFRASTRUCTURE

 Much of the film infrastructure like equipment houses and sound stages currently exist in Dubai since this city has a long reputation in the advertising production industry and in other media sectors.
-However there is a strong drive by Abu Dhabi to build sound stages, which in fact have already begun.
+However there is a strong drive by Abu Dhabi to build sound stages.
 A man-made island called Yas Island has been built as the city's intended media and entertainment hub.

 CREW

-Unfortunately the availability of crews can be an issue on large productions and there is only so much crew that can be 'borrowed' from the advertising industry, most of which are coming from Dubai.
-The authorities in Abu Dhabi are aware of this issue and are providing various training schemes with solid goals to order improve the crew pool in the country over the long term.
+The availability of crews can sometimes be an issue on large productions and there is only so much crew that can be 'borrowed' from the advertising industry, most of which are coming from Dubai.
+The authorities in Abu Dhabi are aware of this issue and are providing various training schemes with solid goals to order improve the crew pool over the long term.

 CENSORSHIP

 It is true that all scripts need to be approved before filming permits are provided.
-However the country is very rational in its assessments and, provided stories do not go against the religious values or portray the country in an unfair manner, you shouldn't have any problem with approvals.
-The UAE is arguably becoming one of the most open minded countries in the Middle East and it is a melting pot of various cultures and religions.
+However the country has become very rational in its assessments and, provided stories do not go against religious values or portray the country in an unfair manner, you shouldn't have any problem with approvals.
+The UAE is arguably becoming one of the most open minded countries in the Middle East and it is considered a melting pot of various cultures and religions.

 LOCATIONS